 AgF2 is the only known silver halide obtained by the action of fluorine on AgF or Ag at 250 °C temperature uses as a fluorinating agent.
 A black oxide like AgO is formed by oxidation of Ag2O ozone molecule or by electrolysis 2M AgNO3 solution.
 Compounds of Ag(III) are very few, Ag2O3, Ag(OH)4–, KAgF4 or Cs2KAgF6 are the common examples of the +3 oxidation state of silver.

 Uses of Silver

-Silver and its compounds are widely used in photography, in silvering mirrors or plate, in silverware, jewelry, dentistry, and coins, and in high capacity electrical cells (Ag-Zn, Ag-Cd).
+- Silver and its compounds are widely used in photography, in silvering mirrors or plates, in silverware, jewelry, dentistry, and coins, and in high-capacity electrical cells (Ag-Zn, Ag-Cd).
 Copper serves to increases the hardness of alloy to improve the wearing qualities.
 The photographic light sensitivity plate consists of an emulsion of fine-grain silver halides like bromide, chloride, or iodide (diameter <1 μm) on a transparent medium like glass or celluloid.

 Detection and Estimation of Silver

 Silver salts in an aqueous solution produce a curdy white precipitate of AgCl with chlorine ion, the precipitate insoluble in nitric acid but readily dissolved in aqueous ammonia.
 Silver ion also forms a red precipice (Ag2CrO4) with potassium dichromate solution which is insoluble in acetic acid.
 All the silver compounds produce a lustrous white malleable bed on heating with sodium carbonate on charcoal, the bead may be dissolved in nitric acid and tested with hydrogen chloride (HCl).